IUSmusic/Stars/README.md

 4. candidate quality depends on the quality of source text and references,
 5. the ontology remains curated rather than exhaustive,
 6. the field layer remains partly metaphorical,
+7. effective pathways are condition-sensitive visual and dynamical abstractions rather than empirical causal proof,
-7. large-scale collaborative review is not yet implemented.
+8. large-scale collaborative review is not yet implemented.

 The project prioritizes interpretability and explicit structure over automation.